UCC-CE-iTinAEC/osp-scraper/README.md

 * checksum: MD5 of content
 * length: length of content
 * mimetype: Content-Type header from response
+* depth: the crawl depth at that

 ## Spiders
 All spiders should inherit from `syllascrape.spiders.Spider`.

-The `allowed_domains` attribute is a list of domains the spider may crawl;
-note that this includes subdomains as well.
-If omitted, any domain may be crawled.

-The `allowed_paths` attribute is a list of path prefixes the spider may crawl.
-If omitted, any path may be crawled.

-`start_urls` are a list of URLs to begin crawling at.
+`start_urls` is a list of initial URLs to begin the crawl.

-All spiders must have a string `name` (must be a valid Python identifier).

-Spiders provide several methods that can be overridden to customize which links are crawled; see the source for details.
+`allowed_file_types` is a set of binary filename extensions that should be downloaded (*without* leading `.`).
+All text files (HTML, XML, etc.) will be automatically saved.
+Defaults to `pdf, doc, docx`.

+`filters` a list of syllascrape.filterware.Filter`s that control the scope of `the crawl.
+See its documentation for details.

 ## Legacy Format